SumonRayy/electron-screen-recorder/README.md

 ### `npm run make`
 • after that , Electron Forge will generate you platform specific distributables for you to share with everyone.

-A special thanks to [fireship.io](https://fireship.io/) for the Awesome Tutorials & Courses .
+A special thanks to [fireship.io](https://fireship.io/) for the Awesome Tutorials & Courses on ElectronJS .